Powerlearnproject/se-day1-assignment-Neriah333/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
- Prompt engineering involves carefully choosing words, structuring sentences, and sometimes even providing examples or context to guide the AI towards the desired output.
+ Prompt engineering involves writing instructions to get the best results from AI models.
  Importance:A well-crafted prompt can make the difference between a useless, generic response and a highly relevant, informative, or creative one.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.